Last updated on August 8th, 2019 at 08:37 pm

-Check out these home-based small business ideas with startup costs of $5,000 or less.
+Check out these small business ideas for men with startup costs of $5,000 or less.

-Most of our small business ideas have low start-up costs.
+Most of our small business ideas for men have low start-up costs.
 A few of these are expandable businesses or may need more money as you build them.